 Using LiveDocs (beta)

-Created by Pat Crosscombe, Modified on Wed, 02 Aug 2023 at 10:23 AM by Pat Crosscombe
+Created by Pat Crosscombe, Modified on Wed, 15 Jan at 5:22 PM by Pat Crosscombe

 LiveDocs is our new collaborative editing tool.
-It's a bit like editing in Google docs but not quite the same.
+It's a bit like editing in Google Docs, but not quite the same.

 We released it in beta because we wanted to get user feedback before working further on its development.